eXpOSNitc/expos-docs/docs/os_design/state_diag.md

+!!! note
-**Note 1:** The process can go from any state other than running state to the swapped state.
+    The process can go from any state other than running state to the swapped state.
 A process, once swapped out will not be be swapped back into memory unless it's state becomes READY.

+!!! note
-**Note 2:** A process may be unexpectredly TERMINATED due to various reasons like exceptions, logout, shutdown etc.
+    A process may be unexpectredly TERMINATED due to various reasons like exceptions, logout, shutdown etc.